benwig/gameBuilder/author-guide.md

  - **Story**:  A self-contained game narrative, comprised of one or more Scenes.
  - **Scene**: Represents a section of the game narrative, such as a conversation, a location, or a discrete series of events.
 Composed of several interconnected Frames.
  - **Frame**: The smallest narrative unit.
 Will be represented in-game as a block of text followed by one or more Options.
- - **Option**: Each Frame must have at least one Option, which move the player on to a new frame when selected.
+ - **Option**: Each Frame must have at least one Option, which moves the player on to a new frame when selected.
 Represented in-game as buttons.

 ##Setting up